Linda Burtch, Managing Director at Burtch Works | 30+ years’ experience in quantitative recruiting

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.

-Want to hear more about these predictions?
-Check out our webinar recording on YouTube, or watch the video below, to hear more about how these predictions will shake affect both employers and quantitative professionals – and make sure you’re prepared for 2018!
+Want to hear more about my latest predictions?
+Check out the 2019 webinar recording on YouTube, or watch you can watch it below, to learn more about 2019 salary trends, GDPR, visas, upskilling, China, and more – and make sure you’re prepared for 2019!